tweag/gazelle_haskell_modules/README.md

 are copied from the originating rule to the `haskell_module` rule, like `ghcopts`, `tools`, and `extra_srcs`.

-The `deps` attribute is managed in a special way though.
-Each dependency is considered for addition to the `deps` attribute of a `haskell_module` rule.
-If the dependency is defined in the current repository, and it is defined with a Haskell rule, then the dependency is dropped since the `haskell_module` rule is expected to depend directly on the modules of that dependency if at all.
+If library boundaries are not erased, the `deps` attribute is copied from the originating rule as well.
+If library boundaries are erased, each dependency is considered for addition to the `deps` attribute of a `haskell_module` rule.
+If the dependency is defined in the current repository with a `haskell_library` rule, then the dependency is dropped since the `haskell_module` rule is expected to depend directly on the modules of that dependency if at all.

-If the dependency isn't defined in the same repo, or isn't defined with Haskell rules, then the dependcy is added since the source module might depend on it without `gazelle_haskell_modules` being able to determine it.
+If the dependency isn't defined in the same repo, or isn't defined with a `haskell_library` rule, then the dependency is added since the source module might depend on it without `gazelle_haskell_modules` being able to determine it.

 ### Dependencies of non-haskell\_module rules